gitops-ci-cd/.github/profile/README.md

     - Upon successful deployment, [Argo's Notification tooling](https://argo-cd.readthedocs.io/en/stable/operator-manual/notifications/) sends [deployment status updates to GitHub](https://docs.github.com/en/rest/deployments/deployments), notifying the PR's deployment with statuses `in_progress`, `success`, `failure`, or `error` for real-time feedback on the preview environment.
     - The preview deployment is torn down upon removing the aforementioned label or closing the PR.

     Requests made via the subdomains matching the PR are routed to the preview environment, allowing for easy access to the Preview deployment.
+The stitching of these requests leverages the [W3C Baggage spec](https://www.w3.org/TR/baggage/), and relies on tracing libraries (such as [otel](https://opentelemetry.io/docs/concepts/signals/baggage/)) to propagate the context from service to service.

     ```mermaid
     flowchart LR